KRI Teluk Karimata: Construction and career

 Teluk Karimata was built in 1964 by Angyalföld Unit of Hungarian Shipyard & Crane Factory in Budapest, Hungary.
 The vessel was commissioned on 18 March 1965 Komando Lintas Laut Militer (Kolinlamil / Military Sealift Command).

 Referring to her history, the ship was brought in related to the preparation for Operation Trikora in the 1960s.
 Judging from the year of her arrival, the ship was sent to Indonesia after Operation Trikora was concluded, due to a peace agreement with the Dutch over Papua.

 Throughout her service, the ship has contributed to the nation and state in carrying out operational tasks, both in war military operations and military operations other than war as well as other service operations, including the 2004 Tsunami Social Assistance Operation in Aceh.

 She also participated in the 2013 Rakata Jaya Operation in the Sulawesi region and Expeditionary Operations.
 Unitary State of the Republic of Indonesia in 2014 in the East Nusa Tenggara region.

 In July 2014, the ship in the waters of the Java Sea had held a skilled test exercise, including anti-air, anti-surface, the role of passing through minefields, damage control, overboard rescue, in addition to that, her equipments were also tested in readiness of the software faced with operating tasks according to its basic function.

 The ship carried out a combat capability test of his crew during their voyage in Karimun Jawa waters to Jakarta after supporting the shift of materials and troops from the Special Forces Command (Kopassus) in the context of the Expeditionary Operation of the Republic of Indonesia (NKRI) to the East, Wednesday 1 April 2015.

 On Saturday, 7 May 2016, the ship was docked at the Indonesian Navy Base Pondok Dayung, Tanjung Priok, North Jakarta, experienced a fire that caused extensive damage.
-Tho the ship in the incident did not burn out.
-She had a list due to the great amount of water being sprayed from the PT Pelindo II tugboats as a procedure to extinguish the flames.
-She was later decommissioned later that year on 15 August.
+Though in the incident the ship did not burn out, it started to list due to the water being sprayed from PT Pelindo II tugboats to extinguish the flames.
+She was decommissioned later that year on 15 August.

 On 17 November 2017, she was towed out to sea off Bali as a target ship for other Indonesian Navy vessels.
-Her fate was sealed after the ship was torpedoed and sunk on the 27th of the same month.
 She served as a target for C-705 missiles from KRI Clurit and KRI Kujang, as well as torpedoes from the submarine KRI Nanggala.
+The ship was torpedoed and sunk on 27 November 2017.